Humanity needs revolution. Revolution needs Revolution Books. Revolution Books needs you.

 Book of the Week!

-This week's Book of the Week is Empire of Cotton: A Global History by Sven Beckert published by Knopf.
+This week's Book of the Week is Selected Letters of Langston Hughes just published by Knopf.

-Empire of Cotton is a 640-page hardbound $35.00 value for only $25 at Revolution Books this week only.
+Selected Letters is a 480-page hardbound $35.00 value for only $24 at Revolution Books this week only.

 Phoneme Publishers of Delhi, India has republished Democracy: Can't We Do Better Than That? by Bob Avakian.
 This is a welcome event.
 It brings Avakian's text—the most comprehensive Marxist treatment of democracy—to a much wider audience in India and elsewhere.
 For this new printing, Raymond Lotta has written a special introduction.